scala-hamsters/hamsters/docs/memo.md

 ## Thread safety

-For a thread safe implementation, use Memo.threadSafeMemoize instead of Memo.memoize.
+For a thread safe implementation, use `Memo.threadSafeMemoize` instead of `Memo.memoize`.